davecheney/go-1.9-release-party/README.md

 This repository is a companion to the [Go 1.9 release party](https://github.com/golang/go/wiki/Go-1.9-Release-Party) on August 24, 2017.

-## Contributing
+## How can you help?

-If you'd like to contribute to this presentation, please do so.
+If you would like to help improve this deck, you're strongly encouraged to do so.

+In particular we're looking for:

-Specifically detailed explanations, _with code!_, are keenly sought.
+- Detailed explanations, _with code!_, of new features or changes.
 If you have a code example or sample code, consider placing them in another repository and linking to it from this presentation.
+- Performance reports and graphs from _production_ environments showing the impact of Go 1.9.

 If you don't know where to start, [please consult the list of open issues](https://github.com/davecheney/go-1.9-release-party/issues) or grep the presentation for `TODO`.